gillerick/solid/README.md

 - Larger interfaces should be split into smaller ones.
 By doing so, we can ensure that the implementing classes only need to be concerned about the methods that are of interest to them.
+- Interfaces should be highly cohesive, meaning that they should have methods related to one another.
+Low cohesion interfaces, however, have many unrelated methods.

 ### 5. Dependency Inversion